Japanese time

 In the early period, the oscillating foliot was used as the timekeeping element, a single one in the earliest clocks and a double in the later, more sophisticated examples.
 As the technology progressed, pendulums or oscillating spring balance wheels were used – a larger form of the device found in mechanical watches.

-Such clocks were only owned by the wealthy and were perhaps more used and status symbols as they were to tell the time and organise the household.
+Such clocks were only owned by the wealthy and were perhaps more used as status symbols than they were to tell the time and organise the household.